Watch what can happen when a community invests in a whole-school culture of mindfulness.

 “This practice is not only for school.
 This practice is not only when teachers come in here professionally.
 This practice also extends to our personal lives.” – Leonardo Watson, Principal

-With resources to make more informed and compassionate choices in their interactions, Milner and Mindful Schools began to explore ways to create inclusive learning environments that foster a greater sense of empowerment and agency amongst their staff and student community.
+Milner and Mindful Schools explored ways to create inclusive learning environments that foster a greater sense of empowerment and agency amongst their staff and student community.

 Then, building on the foundation of mindful learning environments, students began learning practices to manage stress and develop inner resilience to help navigate their lives via the Mindful Schools K-12 Curriculum.